5 Reasons Why I Don’t Think Dietitians Should Hire a Credentialing Agency

 You kinda owe it to yourself to know your business inside and out

-I think if you are private practice dietitian it is CRITICAL to know EVERY SINGLE aspect of your business before you start outsourcing tasks.
+I think if you are a private practice dietitian it is CRITICAL to know EVERY SINGLE aspect of your business before you start outsourcing tasks.
 After all, it is YOUR business.
 And the only way to be awesome at your business is know your business.
-This includes all aspects of your business – even the less than sexy aspects like credentialing.
+This includes all aspects of your business – even the less-than-sexy aspects like credentialing.

 You CAN do it

 I save the most important reason for last.
 At the end of the day, you can do it.
 I seriously have NO doubt that you can complete the credentialing process on your own without spending a dime.
 You are a badass dietitian who is smart, has awesome critical thinking skills, and is excellent at following directions.
 That is pretty much all you need to complete the credentialing process.

 Next week on the blog I will discuss the specific steps you need to complete the credentialing process.
 However, for now, I will leave you with some tips to consider before diving into the details next week.

 1. Apply to a handful of insurance companies all at once.

 The applications are all pretty similar and you will be copying the same information on each one.
 Also, by applying to a couple of companies at once, you increase the likelihood of being successful with at least one company.
 That way you can get started with some patients while you wait on the other insurance companies.